Skip to content

 [] >> increment() # NotImplementedError

-If you want change the default behavior, you can register a generic function by yourself, using a type holder.
+If you want to change the default behavior, you can register a generic function yourself using a type holder.

 from pipda import register_verb